mkohler/cython_swig/README.rst

     print cy_adder.get_version()

+.. class:: handout

 Cython and C Strings
 ====================

-"In many use cases, C strings (a.k.a. character pointers) are slow and cumbersome. [...]
-Generally speaking: unless you know what you are doing, avoid using C strings where possible and use Python string objects instead."
+"...avoid using C strings where possible..."

     - Cython documentation, General Notes about C strings

 .. class:: handout

+    C strings and python strings are not the same thing.
+     What does Cython say about C strings?

     C Strings, the source of all good buffer overflows.
 Let's see what the Cython documentation says about C strings.